cetic/cooja-radiologger-headless/README.txt

 1) (optional, recommended) Copy the 'cooja-radiologger-headless' folder to your COOJA apps folder.
 2) (optional, recommended) Rename it to 'radiologger-headless'
+3) Build the plugin:
+    - Open a console and Navigate into the radiologger-headless folder
+    - type 'ant jar'
-3) Add that folder to the DEFAULT_PROJECTDIRS variable, in one of the following ways:
+4) Add that folder to the DEFAULT_PROJECTDIRS variable, in one of the following ways:
   a) Via the GUI.
     - Open COOJA in graphical mode
     - Go to Tools > Cooja Extensions